f0lg0/node-webapp-template-1/README.md

 # node-webapp-template
-A really simple NodeJS webapp template (REST API) + Offline project generator
+A really simple NodeJS webapp template (REST API) structured by dividing content by technical role.
+This is not recognized as a "best practice" but I find it easy to understand.
+I'm also building a component divided template so stay tuned!

 ## Project Structure